-Acute oral toxicity studies with itraconazole in mice, rats, guinea pigs and dogs indicate a wide safety margin (8- to 38-fold of Maximum Recommended Human Dose [MRHD] based on mg/m2).
+Acute oral toxicity studies with itraconazole in mice, rats, guinea pigs and dogs indicate a wide safety margin (4- to 16-fold of Maximum Recommended Human Dose [MRHD] of 400 mg/day based on mg/m2/day).
 Sub (chronic) oral toxicity studies in rats and dogs revealed several target organs or tissues: adrenal cortex, liver and mononuclear phagocyte system as well as disorders of the lipid metabolism presenting as xanthoma cells in various organs.

-At high doses of 40 and 80 mg/kg/day in rats (2- and 4-fold of MRHD based on mg/m2), histological investigations of adrenal cortex showed a reversible swelling with cellular hypertrophy of the zona reticularis and fasciculata, which was sometimes associated with a thinning of the zona glomerulosa.
-Reversible hepatic changes were found at 40 and 160 mg/kg/day.
+At high doses of 40 and 80 mg/kg/day in rats (1- and 2-fold of MRHD based on mg/m2/day), histological investigations of adrenal cortex showed a reversible swelling with cellular hypertrophy of the zona reticularis and fasciculata, which was sometimes associated with a thinning of the zona glomerulosa.
+Reversible hepatic changes were found at 40 and 160 mg/kg/day (1- and 4-fold of MRHD based on mg/m2/day).
 Slight changes were observed in the sinusoidal cells and vacuolation of the hepatocytes, the latter indicating cellular dysfunction, but without visible hepatitis or hepatocellular necrosis.
-Histological changes of the mononuclear phagosystem were mainly characterized by macrophages with increased proteinaceous material in various parenchymal tissues.
+Histological changes of the mononuclear phagocyte system were mainly characterized by macrophages with increased proteinaceous material in various parenchymal tissues.

 A global lower bone mineral density was observed in juvenile dogs after chronic itraconazole administration.
-No toxicity was observed up to 20 mg/kg (4-fold of MRHD based on mg/m2).
+No toxicity was observed up to 20 mg/kg/day (2-fold of MRHD based on mg/m2/day).